Is Congressman Gonzales Unable or Unwilling to Resign? - Texas - 1

 The aide tragically committed suicide at her home in 2024, and her family claims that the inappropriate situation with the congressman contributed to her mental decline.
 However, no criminal charges have been officially confirmed as of now, and Congressman Gonzales denies all allegations, asserting that they are politically motivated attacks.
 This matter may potentially be subject to a House ethics review.

 The atmosphere within the party is also tense.
 Some Republican lawmakers, particularly female members, are publicly calling for his resignation.
 They are raising concerns about the potential for inappropriate behavior in power dynamics and the issue of trust in Congress.
 However, the leadership is drawing a line.
-They are not pressuring him to resign but are instead saying, "Let's wait for the investigation to unfold."
+They are not applying pressure for resignation but are instead saying, "Let's wait and see how the investigation unfolds."

 The reason is simple: numbers.

-Currently, the House of Representatives has a very slim Republican majority over the Democrats.
+Currently, the House of Representatives is narrowly controlled by the Republicans over the Democrats.

-If even one seat is lost, the situation becomes unstable.
-It complicates the passage of legislation and makes the operation of Congress itself precarious.
+If they lose even one seat, the situation could quickly become unstable.
+It would complicate the passage of legislation and destabilize the operation of Congress itself.
 In this structure, the absence of one member is not just a personal issue but a matter of power for the entire party.
 Therefore, from the leadership's perspective, managing seats takes precedence over moral issues.

 Many people are also wondering: If he resigns, will there be another election?